 Curated by Sterling Ruby

-In 2008, the artist presented CHRON, a selection of works on paper at The Drawing Center in New York, which highlighted drawing and design in the artist’s practice.
+In 2008, the artist presented CHRON, a selection of works on paper at The Drawing Center in New York, which highlighted drawing and mark making in the artists’ practice.
 CHRON II emphasizes the significant role of collage within Ruby’s interdisciplinary artistic practice, both from a material and allegorical perspective.
-The artist describes collage as an “illicit merger,” highlighting what he sees as the inherently transgressive nature of the medium.
+The artist describes collage as an “illicit merger” highlighting what he sees as the inherently transgressive nature of the medium.

-The artwork exhibited draws the viewer into the continuing formal and thematic obsessions of the artist, from hip-hop to horror, from prison systems to public sculpture, from art and craft to existentialism.
-Prison (2004), is an early example of the artist’s use of prison as subject.
-The splattered nail polish in works like Mapping (2008) and Scratch / Chanel La Vernis (2008) can be connected to the splattered urethane of the EXHM series (2011-2013).
-The transcendental implications of the HEAD TREKKERS series, with its motif of skulls as planet, is continued in the artist’s most recent series, DRFTRS (2013), in which images of engines, skulls, caves, burial grounds, crafted pillows, movie monsters, and a marked up Helter Skelter album cover seem to float in faded layers of paint.
-Channelling aggressive and uncomfortable imagery, Ruby creates works that are all the more intriguing in their often unexpected beauty.
+The works on view offer the viewer entry to the continuing formal and thematic obsessions of the artist, from hip-hop to horror, from prison systems to public sculpture, from arts and crafts to existentialism.
+Prison (2004), is an early example of the artists use of prison as subject.
+The splattered nail polish in works like Mapping (2008) and Scratch / Chanel La Vernis (2008) can be visually connected to the splattered urethane of the EXHM series (2011-2013).
+The transcendental implications of the HEAD TREKKERS series with its skulls as planet motif is continued in the artist’s most recent series, DRFTRS (2013), where images of engines, skulls, caves, burial grounds, crafted pillows, movie monsters and a marked up Helter Skelter title page seemingly float in washes of paint.
+Channeling aggressive and uncomfortable imagery, Ruby creates works all the more intriguing by their often unexpected beauty.

-Sterling Ruby was born in Bitburg, Germany in 1972 and now lives and works in Los Angeles.
-He studied at the Art Center College of Design in Pasadena, California.
-His major solo exhibitions include Soft Work, which opened at Centre D’Art Contemporain, Geneva (2012) and travelled to FRAC Champagne-Ardenne, Reims (2012) and Bonniers Konsthall, Stockholm (2012); Grid Ripper, Galleria d’Arte Moderna e Contemporanea, Bergamo (2008); Supermax (2008), Museum of Contemporary Art, Los Angeles (2008), and CHRON, The Drawing Center, New York (2008).
+Sterling Ruby lives and works in Los Angeles and was born in Bitburg, Germany in 1972.
+He studied at the Art Center College of Design, Pasadena in California.
+Major solo exhibitions include Soft Work, which opened at Centre D’Art Contemporain, Geneva (2012) and travelled to FRAC Champagne-Ardenne, Reims (2012) and Bonniers Konsthall, Stockholm (2012); Grid Ripper, Galleria d’Arte Moderna e Contemporanea, Bergamo (2008); Supermax 2008, Museum of Contemporary Art, Los Angeles (2008), and CHRON, The Drawing Center, New York (2008).
 He will have a solo show at Museum Dhont-Dhaenens, Ghent, Belgium in the fall of 2013.

-In conjunction with the Fondazione Memmo – Arte Contemporanea exhibition, Museo d’Arte Contemporanea Roma (MACRO) celebrates Sterling Ruby by presenting SOFT WORK, a solo show opening Tuesday the 21st of May 2013 at 7pm, and on view from the 22nd of May to the 15th of September 2013 at the Testaccio location (Piazza O. Giustiniani 4, Rome).
+In conjunction with Fondazione Memmo exhibition, MACRO – Museo d’Arte Contemporanea Roma celebrates Sterling Ruby by presenting SOFT WORK, a solo show opening Tuesday, May 21st 2013 at 7pm and on view from May 22 to September 15, 2013 at the Testaccio location (Piazza O. Giustiniani 4, Rome).
 The exhibition, conceived by the artist as a single work, is composed by large “soft sculptures”, most of which are created specifically for an evocative and original setting.
-In addition, Ruby will give a lecture at the MACRO auditorium (Via Nizza) on Wednesday the 22nd of May 2013 at 6pm.
+In addition, Ruby will give a lecture at MACRO (Via Nizza) in the auditorium on Wednesday, May 22nd 2013 at 6pm.